tobiashreiter/aaa_cybersource/README.md

 **Cybersource Form Settings**
 This form configures the global and per-form settings related to CyberSource and other various options.

-It is necessary to obtain a Merchant ID and a [jwt-certificate][1] from CyberSource.
+It is necessary to obtain a Merchant ID and a JWT Certificate[^1] from CyberSource.

 When you add new forms their individual options will appear at the bottom of the page.